sjbrown/misc_work/genesis/rules.md

 ### Components

+`TODO: diagram`

- * 15 6-sided dice (it's possible to play the game with 4 if you don't have 15)
+ * 15 6-sided dice
- * 15 Meeples (these can be any marker, like coins or glass beads)
- * 15 Goal Circle Markers - small glass beads or coins
- * 7 special dice (if you don't have these, you can still play.
+ * 3 special dice (if you don't have these, you can still play.
 Just remove the dice cards from the Write and Riff deck)
-     - 3 Beats dice (faces: 2,2,4,4,4,4)
+     - Boom die (faces: 2,2,4,4,4,4)
-     - 2 Melody dice (faces: 1,2,3,4,5,6)
+     - Stereo die (faces: 1,2,3,4,5,6)
-     - 2 Front dice (faces: 4,5,5,6,7,7)
+     - Charm die (faces: 4,5,5,6,7,7)
+ * 15 Meeples (meeples and markers can be coins or glass beads)
+ * 15 Goal Circle Markers
- * Player Markers
+ * 18 Player Markers (6 each for Beats, Melody and Front)
+ * Deck of Gig cards
+ * Deck of Write and Riff cards
+ * Deck of Event cards
  * Game Board sheet
  * Band sheet
  * Song sheets
  * Character sheets
+ * Score tracking sheet
  * Live the Life / Write and Riff sheet
- * Deck of Gig cards
- * Deck of Write and Riff cards
- * Deck of Event cards
  * 3 Pencils
  * 3 different colored felt-tip pens (optional)

 When you draw permanent marks that are role-related, it can be useful to use a colored felt-tip pen, with each role assigned a specific color.

+**Each player gets:** A character sheet, a pencil, and two Event cards, "Chill" and "Go Solo".

+Place three Player Markers, Beats, Melody, and Front, at the top of the Game Board sheet in the spot marked Start.

+Place three Player Markers, Beats, Melody, and Front, on the 0 spots of the Score tracks.

+Arrange the Gig cards in a face-up deck, with the unlocked Gigs at the top.

+Shuffle the Event deck and place it face-down near the Live the Life track.

+Shuffle the Write and Riff deck and place it face-down near the Write and Riff market.
+Deal out the first 4 Write and Riff cards face-up onto the market spaces.

 ### Forming your band